Ebuube/simple_shell/README.md

 ## Usage
 ### Interactive
-The interactive mode allows users to infinitely run Unix commands until a termination signal is sent to the program: `CTRL + S`.
+The interactive mode allows users to infinitely run Unix commands until a termination signal is sent to the program: `CTRL + C`.
 To use it interacitively, start the program thus:

 `./hsh`